threefoldfoundation/www_threefold_io/content/newsroom/sep_2025_roundup/index.md

 <br/>

 ### **Blogs Published**
+Several blogs were published in the past weeks centered on grid commercialization:

 - [Kubernetes in Context](https://threefold.io/blog/kubernetes-in-context/): Kubernetes has reshaped how the world builds and runs software but faces key challenges because of centralization.
 ThreeFold has a solution.
 - [The Quantum Age is Coming](https://www.threefold.io/blog/quantum-safe-storage/): The quantum era is approaching fast, threatening encryption, blockchains, and security.
 ThreeFold’s Quantum Safe Storage delivers sovereign, resilient, and unbreakable protection for data in a post-quantum world.
 - [Decentralization in Production](https://www.threefold.io/blog/tf-decentralized-cloud-new/): A network of decentralized nodes around the world power live workloads for developers and independent projects.
 This isn’t a vision for the future.
 It’s a functioning, decentralized infrastructure already in production.